CSU Policies Against Harassment and Discrimination

 Complaints of harassment and discrimination governed by Title IX, the CSU Sexual Misconduct Policy (PDF) or the policies and procedures set forth in the CSU Student Handbook, will follow those processes and procedures set forth specifically therein.

 All other complaints of harassment and discrimination will follow the guidelines below.
-For example, complaints by employees against other employees for allegedly engaging in harassment and discrimination based on an individual's race, color, sex (including pregnancy discrimination), disability, gender identity, sexual orientation, age, national original, ancestry, religion, veteran status or other legally protected characteristics should be reported and will be investigated under the guidelines set forth below.
+For example, complaints by employees against other employees for allegedly engaging in harassment and discrimination based on an individual's race, color, sex (including pregnancy discrimination), disability, genetic information, sexual orientation, age, national original, ancestry, religion, veteran status or other legally protected characteristics should be reported and will be investigated under the guidelines set forth below.

 Discrimination and Sexual Harassment Prevention

 It is the policy of Columbus State University to maintain an academic and work environment for all students, faculty, and staff that is free of discrimination and harassment.
 Discrimination and harassment are contrary to the standards of the university community.
 They diminish individual dignity and impede educational opportunities, equal access to freedom of academic inquiry, and equal employment.
-Discrimination and harassment on the basis of race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran‘s status will not be tolerated at Columbus State University.
+Discrimination and harassment on the basis of race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran‘s status will not be tolerated at Columbus State University.

 Discrimination and harassment are very serious matters that can have far-reaching, current and future impact on the lives, educational experience, and careers of individuals.
 Intentionally false accusations can have a similar impact.
 Both a person who impermissibly discriminates against another, and a person who knowingly and intentionally files a false complaint under this policy, are subject to university discipline.